Skip Navigation

 Review and Comment on the US 301 Coordination and Public Involvement Plan

 SHA and the Federal Highway Administration (FHWA) has developed a Coordination Plan to interact with, and obtain information from the public and other agencies.
 The coordination plan promotes an efficient, streamlined process, as well as good project management through coordination, scheduling, and early resolution of issues.
-Please take a look through this plan and give us any thoughts, comments or questions you have by December 7, 2007.
+Please take a look through this plan and give us any thoughts, comments or questions you have by July 10, 2008.

 Spacer Graphic